kerimoyle/cellml-specification/src/reference/examples/reset_misuse_4_conditionalresetvalue.rst

 - all elements are in the same component;
 - the order values of resets are not shown; and
-- the units of variables are not shown.
+- all variables have dimensionless units.

 .. code-block:: text

-    component: ConditionalAssignment
+    component: ConditionalResetValue
         math: x = sin(t*pi)
         variable: x
         variable: y initially 0